How To Use A Stand Mixer For Sourdough Bread

 BULK FERMENTATION

 - Remove the stand mixer bowl from the appliance and cover with a plastic cover.
-Now leave the dough to bulk ferment (see notes).It's ok to leave the dough to bulk ferment in either glass, ceramic or stainless steel.
+Now leave the dough to bulk ferment until double at room temperature.It's ok to leave the dough to bulk ferment in either glass, ceramic or stainless steel.
+I've tested this recipe using all 3 different types of stand mixer bowls and it works in all of them.

 SHAPING